Field Types Reference

 Configuration:

-- Unit options - Which time units are available for selection (e.g., days, months, years).
+- Unit options - Which time units are available (e.g., days, months, years).
 You can restrict to specific units.

 File Upload